Skip To Main Content

 Through the district’s partnership with MindPeace, each Lakota school chooses a mental health provider that will best meet the needs of the students.
 Counseling is available during school hours, or additional hours may be added if necessary.

-Student leaders at Lakota's four junior schools promote a positive school climate, healthy decision making and suicide prevention while raising mental health awareness among their peers.
+Student leaders, as nominated by staff, participate in "Sources of Strength" at Lakota's junior schools and "Strength & Hope" at all four high school campuses.
+Both programs follow the same evidence-based curriculum to promote a positive school culture, healthy decision-making and suicide prevention messages, while also raising mental health awareness among their peers.

-The students, nominated by their teachers, receive training to recognize risk factors and warning signs early on so that they can help those in need to help.
+The student leaders, in addition to others who opt to take the semester-long course, receive training to recognize risk factors and warning signs early on so that they can help those in need to help.
+In addition to suicide and bullying prevention, the program emphasizes resilience, substance abuse prevention and a sense of belonging among students.

 Social Emotional Learning